Adroiti/docs-for-code-review-tools/ESLint/vue/match-component-file-name.md

-Pattern: match component file name
+Pattern: Mismatched component file name

 Issue: -

 ## Description

-This rule has some options.
+This rule reports if a component name property does not match its file name.

+You can define an array of file extensions this rule should verify for the component's name.

 ```json
 {